 “LEI code” includes the LEI code of the investee.

 “Entity code” includes the identification code of the investee.
+The entity code is a row identifier and shall be unique for each row in template 40.1.

 “Entity name” includes the name of the investee.